Prompt engineering in .NET

 An example is text that shows the model how to respond by providing sample user input and model output.
 The model uses examples to infer what to include in completions.
 Examples can come either before or after the instructions in an engineered prompt, but the two shouldn't be interspersed.

-Like a normal GPT interaction, an example starts with a prompt.
-The example can include a completion but it's not required.
+An example starts with a prompt and can optionally include a completion.
 A completion in an example doesn't have to include the verbatim response—it might just contain a formatted word, the first bullet in an unordered list, or something similar to indicate how each completion should start.

 Examples are classified as zero-shot learning or few-shot learning based on whether they contain verbatim completions.

 • Zero-shot learning examples include a prompt with no verbatim completion.
-Because they don't include verbatim completions, zero-shot prompts test a model's responses without giving it example data output.
-(Zero-shot prompts can have completions that include cues, such as indicating the model should output an ordered list by including "1." as the completion.)
+This approach tests a model's responses without giving it example data output.
+Zero-shot prompts can have completions that include cues, such as indicating the model should output an ordered list by including "1." as the completion.

 • Few-shot learning examples include several pairs of prompts with verbatim completions.
 Few-shot learning can change the model's behavior by adding to its existing knowledge.